redpanda-data/connect/website/docs/components/processors/schema_registry_encode.md

 ### `avro_raw_json`

-Whether messages encoded in Avro format should be parsed as raw JSON documents rather than [Avro JSON](https://avro.apache.org/docs/current/spec.html#json_encoding).
+Whether messages encoded in Avro format should be parsed as raw JSON documents rather than [Avro JSON](https://avro.apache.org/docs/current/specification/_print/#json-encoding).
+If true the the schema returned from the subject should be parsed as [standard json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSON) instead of as [normal avro json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodec)

 Type: `bool`